Advocacy, Communication and Transition (ACT)

-This support group was established at Longwood in the Fall '09 as a collaboration between CAPS and the Office of Disability Resources.
-The group is open to any student who has registered with the Office of Disability Resources.
-Advocacy, Communication, and Transition (ACT) provides a safe place for students to openly discuss issues, share concerns, and receive support.
+Established at Longwood in the Fall '09 as a collaboration between CAPS and the Office of Disability Resources we are open to any student who has registered with the Office of Disability Resources.

 Balanced Living Group

 We’re all doing the best we can and most of us want to improve, but sometimes, we find ourselves repeating the same ineffective patterns.

 Based on the notion that all thoughts, actions, and emotions are caused by something, and that figuring out and changing the causes of behavior work better than judging and blaming ourselves and others we designed this group to supplement individual therapy.

 We'll help you develop effective behaviors and eliminate those that are unhelpful or destructive.